CAPLTER/caplter-research-protocols/SRBP/SRBP_BirdPointCount_Protocol.md

 * Use the standardized four-letter alphabetic ("alpha") codes for the English bird names from The Institute for Bird Populations (http://www.birdpop.org/pages/birdSpeciesCodes.php).
 If unknown, refer to the bird code list provided, or write down the complete common name of the bird and look up the code when reviewing your datasheet.

 * If the species cannot be positively identified, use the closest taxonomic affiliation from the provided bird code list.
 It is better to record something as "unknown" rather than guess.
-Make sure you look at all the "unidentified" code options listed on the list to pick the most appropriate code.
+Make sure you look at all the "unidentified" code options listed on the list, in order to pick the most appropriate code.

 * NOTE: For the Yellow-rumped Warbler _(Setophaga coronata)_, we use the code YRWA.
 If the observer can visually identify the sub-species we use the appropriate code.
 Audubon's Warbler = AUWA, and Myrtle Warbler = MYWA.